The Foreship Anchor

 Daily Devotional for April 26th

 And as the shipmen were about to flee out of the ship, when they had let down the boat into the sea, under colour as though they would have cast anchors out of the foreship, Acts 27:30

-Sailing in these rough spiritual seas of life require us to become knowledgeable and wise in our Christian lives.
+Sailing in these rough spiritual seas of life requires us to become knowledgeable and wise in our Christian lives.
 As some have said, Smooth waters never made skilled sailors.
-Many believers are shipwrecked in their faith today due to not knowing how to posture ourselves in the storms.
-God wants us to learn how to sail; how to survive the rough waters so that we can disciple others to do the same.
+Many believers are shipwrecked in their faith today due to not knowing how to posture themselves in the storms.
+God wants us to learn how to sail; how to survive the rough waters so we can disciple others to do the same.

 Every large merchant ship was equipped with anchors in the foreship (front) as well as the stern (rear).
 The foreship anchors were the most effective anchors for a few reasons.
-First, the foreship or bow of the ship was designed with a point in order to cut the water.
-When the ship sailed the oceans under normal conditions, the bow cut through the waters providing less resistance.
+First, the foreship or bow of the ship was designed with a point in order to cut through the water.
+When the ship sailed the oceans under normal conditions, the bow cut through the waters, providing less resistance.
 In times of storm the bow anchor was cast.
 Once the anchor took hold, an amazing thing would take place.
 The front of the ship would turn and face the storm.
-The experienced sailors knew that the most effective way to survive the storm waves was to allow the bow to cut through.
+Experienced sailors knew the most effective way to survive the storm’s waves was to allow the bow to cut through.